unt-libraries/django-premis-event-service/README.rst

   $ docker-compose rm app

   # rebuild the app container
-  $ docker-compose build app # under some circumstances, you may need to use the --no-cache switch
+  $ docker-compose build app # under some circumstances, you may need to use the --no-cache switch, e.g. upstream changes to packages the app requires

   # start the app
   $ docker-compose up -d db app